jjshade/getting-and-cleaning-data/README.md

 Getting and Cleaning Data - Course Project
 ==========================================

+The purpose of this project is to tidy the "Human Activity Recognition Using Smartphones" data set to remove fields we don't wish to use and summarise that which remains into a format ready for further analysis.

-The purpose of this project is to provide a tidy data set that meets the principles of tidy data, as taught on the Coursera "Getting and Cleaning Data" course.
+The tidied data set should meets the principles of tidy data, as taught on the Coursera "Getting and Cleaning Data" course.

 This repository contains an R script: